Note

 It is possible to import products from the shop to Xentral.

-When transferring products to Xentral, various data is imported.
+When transferring the products to Xentral, different data are imported.

-This data is available for parent and variant products:
+This data is available for main and variant products:

 -